-Spending by county government, after adjusting for inflation, grew 11% from 2000 to 2020.
+Spending by county government, after adjusting for inflation, grew 69% from 2000 to 2021.

-That compares to a statewide increase of 10%.
-County government spending per capita for the region was about $2,120 in 2020, compared to $2,360 for the state.
-From 2000 to 2020, per capita spending increased the most, 53%, in Greene County followed by 20% in Dutchess.
-Ulster, Putnam and Sullivan counties all decreased in per capita spending from 2000 to 2020.
-In 2020, Sullivan County had the highest county spending ($2,950), while Putnam had the least ($1,730).
+County government spending per capita for the region was about $2,100 in 2021.
+From 2000 to 2021, per capita spending increased the most, 92%, in Greene County, followed by 87% in Dutchess.
+In 2020, Sullivan County had the highest county spending ($2,900), while Putnam had the least ($3,500).

-Tourism revenue decreased 9% in the region since 2005 primarliy due to COVID-19 in 2020.
+Tourism revenue increased 40% in the region since 2005.

-Despite the COVID pandemic, tourism brought about $1,900 per capita into the region in 2020 and was strongest in Sullivan and Greene counties on a per-capita basis.
-Adjusted for inflation, tourism revenue per capita declined after the Great Recession in 2008, rebounded from 2010 to 2019, but declined 37% in 2020 from 2019 likely due to COVID.
+Tourism revenue rebounded from the COVID pandemic, increasing 54% from 2020 to 2021.
+Per-resident revenue was highest in Sullivan ($8,900) and Greene ($4,900) counties on a per-capita basis.
+Adjusted for inflation, tourism revenue per capita declined after the Great Recession in 2008, rebounded from 2010 to 2019, declined in 2020, and recovered to its pre-pandemic levels in 2021.

 |INDICATORS||TREND | STATE|